-We have reviewed the charges for each share class of your fund against other comparable funds and/ or segregated mandates managed by Schroders.
-These share classes have fee rates that are lower than the equivalent share classes in such comparable funds and/or the fees charged on such comparable segregated mandates.
+We have reviewed the charges for each share class of your fund against those of other non-UK domiciled funds that Cazenove Capital manages.
+These share classes have fee rates that are lower than the equivalent share classes in such comparable funds.
 We have therefore concluded that the fees associated with this fund are reasonable and appropriate.